 This course is suitable for a doctor or nurse who is already providing women’s healthcare whether in primary care, sexual health, community or acute gynaecology settings.

 The course material is entirely NICE NG23 compliant.
 The format promotes discussion of how the recommendations can be applied to every day clinical practice.
 It is both pragmatic and practical in outlook.
-The 6th Edition of the British Menopause Society (BMS) Handbook is recommended pre-course reading.
-Speakers summarise each topic to the whole group which then divides into workshop groups of no more than 12 delegates plus a menopause expert to discuss a variety of related clinical scenarios.
+You will be sent a short list of resources to provide baseline information and enhance the experience.
+Speakers summarise each topic to the whole group which then divides into workshop groups of no more than 10 delegates plus a menopause expert to discuss a variety of related clinical scenarios.
 This provides the opportunity to handle products, ask questions and really make sure that you understand.

 What is the Menopause Special Skills Course?

-The overall combined Theory and Practical Training module is aimed at healthcare professionals who primarily work in the field of women's health.
-Delegates on the theoretical course we are offering here will receive a certificate of attendance which, if followed by the completion of competence-based practical training and assessment, will earn a 'Certificate in Menopause Care'.
+The overall combined Theory and Clinical Training module is aimed at healthcare professionals who primarily work in the field of women's health.
+Delegates on the theoretical course we are offering here will receive a certificate of attendance which, if followed by the completion of competence-based clinical training and assessment, will earn a 'Certificate in Menopause Care'.

-Subsequent practical training for those wishing to proceed to certification can be organised by contacting the Faculty of Sexual & Reproductive Healthcare.
-Extended training to the level of an Advanced Certificate would be required to become a GPwSI taking referrals from colleagues.
+Subsequent clinical training for those wishing to proceed to certification can be organised by contacting the Faculty of Sexual & Reproductive Healthcare.
+Extended training to the level of an Advanced Certificate would be required to accept complex referrals from colleagues in the role of a Menopause Specialist.

 Your venue for the Special Skills Course